What to Do in Texas When the IRS Audits You

 Less Bite Than Bark

 Most IRS audits are selected by a computer system, or they are selected entirely at random.
 For example, you may face an audit because the IRS office received ‘mismatched information’.
-In some cases, that mismatched information can be easily resolved.
+The

 Take the Time to Read Your Audit Notice

-In fact, the majority of audits are conducted entirely through the mail—though some businesses or higher income taxpayers may be subject to an in-person audit.
-Even with a field audit, though, you should receive a written notification before an IRS representative visits you.
+However, some businesses or higher income taxpayers may be subject to an in-person office audit held at a regional IRS office or a field audit, when an IRS agent visits you at your home or place of business.
+You should receive a written notification before an IRS auditor visits you.

 Organize Financial Documents and Records

 If you receive an audit notification, you need to take immediate action.
 After reading the audit letter and assessing the situation, your next step should be to gather all relevant financial documents and financial records for the tax year.
-The more information that you have in your possession, the better off you will be.

 Get Professional Tax Guidance

 Dealing with an IRS audit process or a Texas Comptroller audit can be deeply stressful.
-You do not have to go through this process by yourself: An experienced legal professional can review the audit notice and all of your available financial records, and help you take the appropriate steps to protect your rights and interests.
+You do not have to go through this process by yourself.
+An experienced tax professional can review the audit notice and all of your available financial records, and help you take the appropriate steps to protect your rights and interests.